npd/multiscaler/README.md

     $ merge_coarse fine.tiff coarse.tiff output.tiff

-Use the flag `-g sigma` (in both decomposing and recomposing) to use a Gaussian pyramid with standard deviation `sigma`.
-Use the flag `-t alpha` to use a Tukey window, and `-c` to enforce conservative recomposing.
+Use the flag `-c alpha` to select the ratio for conservative recomposing.